-Table 29-2 Setting up a replicated data cluster
+Table 26-2 Setting up a replicated data cluster

 Steps Action Description Step 1 Set up replication.
 It can be done using: Array-based replication.
 For example, EMC Symmetrix Remote Data Facility (SRDF) configuration.
 Refer to the vendor documentation for more information.
 Replication using Volume Replicator.
-Refer to Cluster Server Administrator's Guide for the Oten O Configuration of information on setting-up a replicated data cluster configuration.
-Step 2 the Veritas InfoScale Operations Manager It includes site tagging the cluster systems, and setting their preferences from the Availability perspective. console.
-See "Configuring stretch sites" on page 472.
+Refer to Cluster Server Administrator's Guide for the information on setting-up a replicated data cluster configuration.
+Step 2 Configuring site tag using the Veritas InfoScale Operations Manager console.
+It includes site tagging the cluster systems, and setting their preferences from the Availability perspective.
+See "Configuring stretch sites" on page 474.